An ordinary family with an extraordinary message among amazing people.

 Conclusion:

-were complaints that our itinerary and teaching time was too hurried.
+We agreed we need to be less aggressive in our distance and scope of services.
+There were complaints that our itinerary and teaching time was too hurried.
 Going forward, the goal is not for us to promise to return every year or so often, but for these organizations to reach our to or return the visit to learn more how they can benefit from our services.
 Churches and organizations alike indicated intent to do that very thing.
 There were internal benefits to traveling together, giving each other feedback about presentations as well.
 Taking outsiders along from that region with us gives local credence, but has a few drawbacks.

 Praise the Lord, the car and gas, and food money all held up, getting us safely back to our own homes and families.